Help for people with a disability or long term condition

 SEND local offer

-We provide help and support for families and children 0 to 25 with special educational needs and disabilities.
+We provide help and support for families with children and young people (0 to 25) with special educational needs and disabilities.

-Find out our SEND local offer information and advice.
+Find our SEND local offer information and advice.

 Sight and hearing